Morley College: Kensington and Chelsea College

-In 2016, the borough announced it had bought the college's Wornington Campus in North Kensington and planned to redevelop the site for housing, causing widespread opposition from the local community.
-The Grenfell Tower fire the following year caused further issues as the building was used by survivors of the deadly fire.
+In 2016, the borough announced that it had bought the college's Wornington Campus in North Kensington and planned to redevelop the site for housing, causing widespread opposition from the local community.
+The Grenfell Tower fire the following year caused further issues, as the building was used by survivors of the deadly fire.
 Further campaigning and criticism of the council led to their sale of the college campus to the government in 2019, at a loss of £18 million.
 The college's long-term future was secured in February 2020 when it merged with Morley College.
 This was part of a deal to secure the future of adult and FE education previously provided by KCC.
 The KCC campuses turned into Morley College campuses.

 Campuses and facilities

 The main Morley College campus is located in the Waterloo district of London, on the South Bank.
 Its buildings occupy sites on either side of the boundary between the London boroughs of Southwark and Lambeth.
+It sits next to Wellington Mills housing estate.
 From 2017 to 2019 the college underwent extensive refurbishment to the front entrance of the building, including a new foyer and Morley Radio station.
 Morley college London began offering courses at the Stockwell Centre in September 2017.

 Alongside these are the Chelsea Centre on Hortensia Road in the Chelsea/West Brompton district, and the North Kensington Centre (formerly Wornington Centre) in North Kensington, both becoming part of Morley College after it merged with Kensington and Chelsea college.

 A new Stockwell Centre campus of Morley College close to Stockwell tube station opened in 2017.